Anushka1590/person-reid-project/README.md

 # Person Re-Identification System

-A real-time Person Re-Identification system using a Vision Transformer (ViT) backbone, YOLOv8 for person detection, and cosine similarity-based retrieval.
+A real-time Person Re-Identification system using a Vision Transformer (ViT) backbone, YOLOv8 for person detection, and cosine similarity-based retrieval, and FAISS for fast cosine similarity-based retrieval.
 Deployed via Streamlit for live querying.

 ---

 ## Overview

 Person Re-Identification (ReID) aims to recognize the same individual across different camera views.
 This project leverages a fine-tuned Vision Transformer (TransReID) model trained on the Market-1501 dataset to extract robust 768-dimensional feature embeddings.
-Embeddings are compared via cosine similarity to retrieve the most similar identities.
+Embeddings are compared using FAISS for fast cosine similarity search to retrieve the most similar identities efficiently, even for large galleries.

 A YOLOv8 person detector is used to crop input images for better embedding quality, and the system supports a Streamlit interface for real-time querying.